RoboJackets/software-training-old/projects/week_5/Instructions.md

 The approach we'll be using for mapping is known as [occupancy grid mapping](https://en.wikipedia.org/wiki/Occupancy_grid_mapping).
 We layout a grid of cells across the entire mappable area, where each cell holds the probability that the space is occupied by an obstacle.
 By assuming that neighboring cells don't influence each other, we can treat all of these probabilities as independant.
 This lets us have simple update equations that only work with the data for a single cell.

-As usual, because of the realities of representing small fractional numbers in computers, we'll be using the log-odds representation of our probabilities in our map.
+As usual, because of the realities of representing small fractional numbers in computers, we'll be using the log representation of our probabilities in our map.
 If you read through the starter code, you'll see two helper functions, `fromLogOdds` and `toLogOdds`, which convert between log-odds and direct probability representations.
-Ultimately, our node will publish a `nav_msgs::msg::OccupancyGrid` message that expects integral probability values between 0 and 100.
+Ultimately, our node will publish a `nav_msgs::msg::OccupancyGrid` message that expects integral probability values between 0 and 100 (The usual 0 to 1, but scaled).

 ### 1.2 The Code